 We are a designer and manufacturer of analog and mixed-signal semiconductor platform solutions for communications, IoT, consumer, industrial and automotive applications.
-We provide technology platforms for analog, mixed-signal, power, high voltage, non-volatile memory, and RF applications.
+We provide technology platforms for analog, mixed-signal, power, high voltage, non-volatile memory, and radio frequency applications.
 We have a proven record with about 40 years of operating history, a portfolio of approximately 3,000 registered patents and pending applications and extensive engineering and manufacturing process expertise.

+We have two operation segments: our Foundry Services Group and our Standard Products Group.
 Our Foundry Services Group provides specialty analog and mixed-signal foundry services mainly for fabless and IDM semiconductor companies that primarily serve communications, IoT, consumer, industrial and automotive applications.
 Our Standard Products Group includes our Display Solutions and Power Solutions business lines.
 Our Display Solutions products provide flat panel display solutions to major suppliers of large and small rigid and flexible panel displays, and mobile, automotive applications and home appliances.
 Our Power Solutions products include discrete and integrated circuit solutions for power management in communications, consumer, computing and industrial applications.